 Max I. Walker has proudly served the Omaha metro for more than 100 years.
-In this time, there have been many advances in dry cleaning technology.
+In this time, there have been many advances that make dry cleaning technology more green.
 Consumer preferences have changed as well, and our leadership recognizes this and continues to implement business practices that reflect the concerns and values of the community to which we all belong, without sacrificing quality.

 The Max I. Walker team believes it is our responsibility to take steps toward lessening our impact on the environment in the process of doing business.
 We strive to adopt new, more environmentally friendly ideas and options as they come to market.

 All Max I. Walker locations use a hydrocarbon dry cleaning solution, called EcoSolv®, to dry clean clothes.
 The decision was made to switch to this fluid several years ago, because EcoSolv® is:

 Additionally, EcoSolv® is gentle on fabric, which means no shrinkage or fading – ultimately making your clothes look better for longer.
 An estimated 80 pounds of clothing are discarded by the average American citizen yearly.
 When clothes are not reused or recycled, they end up in landfills, where they take hundreds of years to biodegrade.
 Longer lasting clothes means less textile waste, a growing concern for environmentalists.

 Simply bring back any hangers you may have received from previous dry cleaning and we’ll reuse them.
-This not only reduces waste, but reusing hangers means we don't have to purchase new, and we can pass that reduced operating cost on to our customers.
+This green program not only reduces waste, but reusing hangers means we don't have to purchase new, and we can pass that reduced operating cost on to our customers.
 While you may think to recycle the hangers, many curbside recycling programs do not pick up wire hangers, so to ensure they don’t end up in a landfill we suggest bringing them to any Max I. Walker location.